-The coronavirus (COVID-19) outbreak is a fluid and rapidly evolving situation.
-We're continually monitoring our practices to protect the health and wellbeing of all who visit our facilities.
+The coronavirus (COVID-19) outbreak remains a fluid and rapidly evolving situation.
+We're continually monitoring our practices to protect the health and safety of all who visit our facilities.

 Screening at Entrances

-We're limiting who's around the hospital.
-We've restricted visitor access to UVA Medical Center and UVA Children’s to protect patients and visitors.
+We've restricted visitor access to the hospital and our clinics to protect patients and visitors.
 See the updated visitor guidelines.

 Staff that can work remotely are doing so.
 And we've restricted business visits, volunteers, and other kinds of visitors, too.

 All patients and visitors are issued masks when entering our facilities.
 We continue to ensure our team members wear personal protective equipment (PPE) in accordance with Centers for Disease Control (CDC) guidelines and industry best practices.